 In addition, the young researchers also receive extensive expert information outside their chosen topics, broadening their horizons towards potential interdisciplinary approaches.
 When they graduate from this research school after three years, the they will have obtained sufficient knowledge, skills, and innovative spirit to start a successful career in neuroscience research and beyond.

-There are 14 associated partners from the public and private sector with various expertise: they include three non-EU universities, four members from the private sector, two with a focus on Research & Development industries and two publishers.
+There are 18 associated partners from the public and private sector with various expertise: they include six non-EU universities and the Free University of Brussels, four members from the private sector, two with a focus on Research & Development industries and two publishers.
 They contribute in various ways to the program and stimulate an innovative environment.
 They are potential co-supervisors and are involved in training.

 Finally, there are seven clinics associated to the consortium, amongst others the non-European rehabilitation center in Moscow which is the world’s largest centre for language disorders in the world.
 The associated clinics provide internships to study unimpaired as well as impaired language of children and adults.